 Is there anything more summer than a tomato salad?
 We think not.
-Which is why we wanted to share our favorite tomato salad recipe.
-Marinated with the usual suspects, olive oil and balsamic vinegar, but also topped with crispy garlic and fresh oregano.
+This is why we wanted to share our favorite tomato salad recipe.
+Marinated with the usual suspects, olive oil, and balsamic vinegar, but also topped with crispy garlic and fresh oregano.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!

 This post may include affiliate links.
 Please read my disclosure policy.

 Every year we plant a garden and the first tomatoes off the vine are always our cherry tomatoes.
 Delicious and sweet, they are like candy.
 I find them too sweet for a traditional Caprese salad with a balsamic reduction so I like to make my cherry tomato salads with a balance of savory.

 Quickly crisping the garlic tones down the heat so it plays nicely with the tomatoes.
 And we used fresh oregano rather than basil.
 As I mentioned in our Turkey Kale Soup recipe, we always have loads of fresh oregano.
 It has a peppery flavor that pairs perfectly with this tomato salad.

 🧾Ingredients and Substitutions

 - Cherry Tomatoes- Any small ripe cherry, grape, or pear tomato will do.
 They are best when fresh-picked and fully ripe.
 Choose wisely, they are the star of the show.
 Use any color combination you like.
 You can also substitute sliced whole tomatoes.
 To use whole tomatoes layout on a serving platter and drizzle with toppings.

 - Extra Virgin Olive Oil- You are going to infuse the oil with garlic and pour over the salad.
 Use good quality oil.

 - Garlic- Very thin slices of fresh whole clove garlic.